dejanu/cheeatos/git.md

 ## Commands

-* `checkout` and `reset` are generally used for making local or private 'undos', they'll modify the history of a repo and can cause conflicts when pushing to remote
+* `checkout` and `reset` are generally used for making **local or private undos**, they'll modify the history of a repo and can cause conflicts when pushing to remote
-* `revert` is considered a safer operation for 'public undos' as it creates new history which can be shared remotely and doesn't overwrite history remote
+* `revert` is considered a safer operation for **public undos** as it creates new history which can be shared remotely and doesn't overwrite history remote

 ```bash
 # view/add remote